Natural Sleep Supplements

 Valerian

 This is another natural sleep supplement that has been used to treat anxiety, depression, menopause symptoms, as well as insomnia.
-Experts consider the herb to be safe as there are rare incidences of harmful side effects.
-However, pregnant women should stay clear of this supplement as its side effects to an unborn child are inconclusive.
-It’s a good practice to avoid alcohol while taking valerian.
+Experts consider the herb safe as there are rare incidences of harmful side effects.
+However, pregnant women should stay clear of this supplement as its side effects on an unborn child are inconclusive.
+It's a good practice to avoid alcohol while taking valerian.
 A person taking valerian should not combine it with other medication or supplements for sleep.

 Kava

 Seeking sleep aids needs to become your last resort.
-Why not try other far more effective ways like good sleep practices and habits to enhance sleep such as
+Why not try other far more effective ways, like good sleep practices and habits to enhance sleep, such as

-• Having a consistent bedtime and wake up time
+• Having a consistent bedtime and wake-up time

 • Avoid alcohol and caffeine right before bed